OutWooods/7-languages-io/io-reflections.md

 It's taught me to think more carefully about a languages design and use that to influence my solutions - before IO I didn't think too heavily about what constraints were there but also what freedoms I was being deliberately given.

+I've had to solve alot of things more myself, and read documentation more carefully.
+Often I'm prone to skimming documentation or rushing straight to stack overflow.
+Instead here I've had to interrogate the language and methods directly.

 2. It's made me understand OO alot more